-Certainly you have already heard of pushing, pulling and cross-processing.
-But what exactly is it?
+Certainly, you have already heard of pushing, pulling and cross-processing.
+But what exactly are they?
 And how does it work?
-In this tipster I want to present you different ways of developing films.
+In this tipster, I want to present you different ways of developing films.

-Pushing is a development technique for intentionally underexposed films.
-It is possible to change the sensitivity of a film.
-This way you can make an ISO 100 film an ISO 200 or even an ISO 400 film and gain two exposure values – in other words, I can shoot with a smaller aperture or a faster shutter speed.
+Pushing is a development technique for intentionally underexposed films, making it possible to change the sensitivity of a film.
+With this method you can make an ISO 100 film into ISO 200 or even an ISO 400 film and gain two exposure values – in other words, I can shoot with a smaller aperture or a faster shutter speed.
 This technique comes in handy when you are outside and the weather changes.
-For example when the sky clouds up or you only have an ISO 100 film with you but the light is insufficient.
-You can expose the film as if it was an ISO 400 film, hence push it two stops.
+For example, when the sky clouds up and you only have an ISO 100 film with you and the light is insufficient; you can expose the film as if it was an ISO 400 film, hence push it two stops.
 All you need to do is change the ISO-setting on your camera to 400 and expose the film.
 It will be respectively underexposed.

 Pulling is the opposite of pushing.
 The sensitivity of overexposed films is lowered.
 A 400 ISO film is exposed like a 200 ISO film, hence pulled one step.
-For the foto lab it is important that you mention "Pull 1" or "Pulling, 1 step" on the bag.
+When taking your film to the foto lab, it is important that you mention "Pull 1" or "Pulling, 1 step" on the bag.
 When pulling, there will be less contrast and the picture will be more fine-grained.

 Altogether, pushing is more popular than pulling.
 Both procedures are interesting if you want to influence the contrast and grain of your photos.
 What is more, you don't need to worry about sudden weather changes or the wrong film choice anymore.